 The Basic Education Program improves the management of primary schools, provides professional development for teachers and school administrators, and strengthens school boards along with teachers’ and parents’ associations.

-· The development of an Early Grades Reading Assessment (EGRA) in Albanian, resulting in 800 students being tested in a baseline study.
+- The development of an Early Grades Reading Assessment (EGRA) in Albanian, resulting in 800 students being tested in a baseline, and mid term study.

-· Classroom renovation projects were completed in more than 100 schools through community involvement.
-Many schools renovated classrooms on their own initiative.
+- Classroom renovation projects were completed in more than 126 schools, through community involvement.
+250 more classrooms renovated on their own initiative.

 Project Duration: August 2010 – September 2015